Stunning Milos beaches

 Some of the west Milos beaches are Triades beach which includes three sandy beaches close to one another, then golden sandy Agios Joannis beach, and secluded Ammudaraki beach.

-I immediately fell in love with Milos because of its amazing nature, fantastic colorful rock formations, and clear blue water.
-So if you like to visit different types of beaches, see antique places and taste delicious Greek cuisine, Milos is a perfect place for a calm, but a very interesting vacation.
+I immediately fell in love with Milos because of its amazing nature, fantastic colourful rock formations, and clear blue water.
+So if you like to visit different types of beaches, see antique places and taste delicious Greek cuisine, Milos is a perfect place for a calm, but very interesting vacation.

 In addition, Milos is known as “the love island” because the famous statue of Aphrodite of Milos (Venus de Milo) was created there at the end of the Hellenistic period (323-146 BC).

-And of course, Meltemi wind is blowing and refreshing hot days and nights, making your summertime unforgettable.
+And of course, the Meltemi wind is blowing and refreshing hot days and nights, making your summertime unforgettable.